 Some jobs have key terms that are often abbreviated.
 For example, if you work in recruiting or online marketing, you may talk about "Search Engine Optimization," but most people in the industry call it "SEO."
 Hiring managers and people in the industry know the difference, but computers do not see that they are both the same thing.

 This issue can also be true for education.
 Many ATS can't determine the difference between Master of Business Administration, Masters of Business Administration, Master's of Business Administration, and MBA.

 Lisa Rangel, Executive Resume Writer, Chameleon Resumes LLC, posted an article on LinkedIn that is fantastic.
 Here is an excerpt with some tips below:

 - Title your resume with your name and targeted title - something like "Your Name – Marketing Director."

-- Remove unique headings and stick to common resume headings like Summary, Work Experience, Education and Skills.
+- Remove unique headings and stick to standard resume headings like Summary, Work Experience, Education, and Skills.

 - Remove special characters and avoid creative or fancy bullets that are often illegible to an ATS scanner.

-- Avoid special fonts, font treatments and colors.
+- Avoid unique fonts, font treatments, and colors.
 Stick to fonts such as Arial, Georgia, Impact, Courier, Lucinda, Tahoma or Trebuchet, and only use black color.
-Avoid underlining words, which can mess up the legibility of lower case letters such a g, j or y.
+Avoid underlining words, which can mess up the legibility of lower case letters such a g, j, or y.

 - Avoid spelling errors, since an ATS doesn't know what you 'meant' to write.